MatiasOS/writings/xoor/this.md

 WhatIAm.call(food, arg1, arg2, arg3, ...); // Prints -> Hi!
 I'm a milanesa
 ```
-`this` is poiting to the `food` object because is passed as first parameter..
+`this` is poiting to the `food` object because is passed as first parameter.

 ### Apply